-- The Journal of Indian History and Culture welcomes well researched and detailed articles upto 10,000 words on any aspect of Indian history and/or culture in one way or another.
+- The Journal of Indian History and Culture welcomes well researched and detailed articles of not more than 5000 words on any aspect of Indian history and/or culture in one way or another.

 - The Journal of Indian History and Culture adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.

-- The submission should comprise of 3000-10000 words in font Times New Roman, Size-12, Double spaced, A4 page paper size, including the references in MS Word format, with up to 10 figures in JPG or JPEG format.
+- The submission should comprise not more than 5000 words in Times New Roman font, Size-12, Double spaced, A4 page paper size, including the references in MS Word format, with up to 10 illustrations in JPG or JPEG format.
 Contributions in PDF format will not be accepted.

 - All articles must be printed on one side of A4 paper with margins on all sides and double spaced throughout (i.e. including quotations, notes, references and any other matter).

 - All articles must include 4-6 keywords, and an abstract of about 200 words should be included.
 Abstract should not be repeated verbatim in the paper.
 The contributors’ degree(s), affiliation(s) and complete postal and e-mail address should be included.

 - The papers must be written in English.
 Authors who write in a language different from their mother tongue must have their text edited for English language before sending them for submission.